 Who should I marry?
 Should I go back to school?
 Is this the place where God wants me to serve?
 Should I start my own business?
 Should I homeschool my kids?
 When should I buy a home?
 When should I retire?
 Where is God calling me?
 Is this job a dead-end?
 What’s the next step in my life?
 Which church should I attend?
 Am I really on track with God’s will for my life?

 Does “Five Steps” sound too simplistic?
 Maybe.
-Is it possible we sometimes complicate God’s will or God’s plans for our lives?
+Is it possible for you to unknowingly complicate God’s will or God’s plans for you?
 How do we figure out those plans?
 Just what ARE those plans?

 God’s promise in Jeremiah 29:11 gives us a clue: “For I know the plans I have for you,” declares the Lord, “plans to prosper you, and not to harm you, plans to give you hope and a future.”
 (NIV)

 TWO THINGS TO BELIEVE

 From that verse we can believe two things:

-1. God’s plans are always good (not harmful to us).
+1. God’s plans for you are always good (not harmful to us).

-2. God’s plans are always designed to bring us good (hope and a future).
+2. God’s plans for you are always designed to bring us good (hope and a future).